-Usually, the landlord decides to terminate the lease for a number of reasons, such as the tenant violated some of the terms of the rental arrangement, failed to pay rent or there may have been a situation that makes the residence unsuitable for living.
+Usually, the landlord can decide to terminate the lease for a number of reasons, such as the tenant violated some of the terms of the rental arrangement, failed to pay rent or there may have been a situation that makes the residence unsuitable for living.
 The reasons do not have to be all that negative, e.g. the landlord may decide to sell the place, the tenant may be moving for a new job or marriage, or need a larger space to welcome new children or pets.

-It is a custom to distinguish three types of end tenancy letters according to the cause: pay rent or quit, cure or quit, and finally, an unconditional quit.
-If the termination is without cause, the landlord has to give the tenant either a 30-day termination notice or a 60-day termination notice.
+It is a custom to distinguish three types of end tenancy letters according to the cause: "Pay Rent or Quit," "Cure or Quit," and finally, an "Unconditional Quit."
+If the termination is without cause, the landlord has to give the tenant either a 30-Day Termination Notice or a 60-Day Termination Notice.

 is a written document completed by one of the parties to a lease agreement (a landlord or a tenant) to notify the other party the lease will be canceled.